OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 1. Click the **KUBERNETES CLUSTER** category.
 1. Then click **ADD** on the Kubernetes Cluster.

-The two most important parts of the Kubernetes deployment target form are going to be:
+The two most important parts of the Kubernetes deployment target form are:

 - Authentication
 - Kubernetes Details